deepakCodeRepo/Web-Dev-Projects/README.md

 # Projects
- Front End Web Dev Projects
+ Mini Projects using HTML, CSS and JavaScript